airyhq/airy/docs/docs/getting-started/installation/minikube.md

 ## Next steps

 Now that you have a running local installation of minikube you can connect it to messaging sources.
-Check out the [source documentation](/sources/introduction.md) to learn more.
+Check out our Quickstart guide to learn more:

+<ButtonBox
+icon={<DiamondSVG />}
+iconInvertible={true}
+title='To the Quick Start'
+description='Learn the Airy Basics with our Quick Start' link='getting-started/quickstart'
+/>

 ## Third party tools